StevenLong/DataRepresentationAndQueryingProject2015/README.md

    - **Total Enrolments**: The number of enrolments to this field type.

 ##API Design
   The data can be retrieved via a set of URLs which, when accessed using the GET method, will return the relevant data in JSON format.
+In order to retrieve data the user must access the relevant URL.
+The URLs are formatted as follows:

+ - All of the URLs start *http://heastats.com/*
+ - The path after the above URL determines the data returned
+ - Using the URL *http://heastats.com/[institute]*, where *[institute]* is replaced with the name of the institute for which data is desired, will return the data from every row and column related to that institute
+ - Using the URL *http://heastats.com/[institute]/[field]*, where *[institute]* is replaced with the name of the institute and *[field]* is replaced with the name of the field for which information is desired, will return all columns pertaining to that field in that institute.
+ - Using the URL *http://heastats.com/[ins_type]/[total_type]*, where *[ins_type]* is replaced with the type of institute and *[total_type]* is replaced with the desired total, will return all rows and columns pertaining to the desired total type for that institute type

-The following are some examples of this:
+  The following are some working examples of the API:

   Using the URL: *http://heastats.com/its/hbd* will return the enrolment numbers for Honours Bachelor Degrees in institutes of technology.
 The response to this would look like:`